facebook/docusaurus/docs/getting-started-publishing.md

       - run: echo "Skipping tests on gh-pages branch"
 ```

-Save this file as `config.yml` and place it in a `.circleci` folder inside your `website/static` folder.
+Save this file as `config.yml` and place it in a `.circleci` directory inside your `website/static` directory.

 ### Using Travis CI

 1. Go to https://github.com/settings/tokens and generate a new [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
 1. Using your GitHub account, [add the Travis CI app](https://github.com/marketplace/travis-ci) to the repository you want to activate.
 1. Open your Travis CI dashboard.
 The URL looks like https://travis-ci.com/USERNAME/REPO, and navigate to the `More options` > `Setting` > `Environment Variables` section of your repository.
 1. Create a new environment variable named `GH_TOKEN` with your newly generated token as its value, then `GH_EMAIL` (your email address) and `GH_NAME` (your GitHub username).
 1. Create a `.travis.yml` on the root of your repository with below text.

 ```yaml
 # .travis.yml